darkleaf/hazel/README.md

 # Thoughts

-This approach is useful for productivity tools like Asana, Jira, Slack, and Notion, especially for applications that work with relatively large databases in the browser.
-It is necessary to make fast queries on that data without access to the backend.

 It may be possible to adopt this approach for the local-first paradigm.
 For example, we can implement Conflict-free Replicated Data Types (CRDT) by writing database functions in JavaScript and optimistically transacting them on the frontend side.